-- b) Except as stated in the next sentence, if the debt to be refinanced was used in whole or in part to refinance a prior debt, the loan being refinanced, including the associated interest, must be reflected on the Applicant's balance sheet and business tax returns (Schedule C for sole proprietorships) for two full tax cycles prior to application.
+- Except as stated in the next sentence, if the debt to be refinanced was used in whole or in part to refinance a prior debt, the loan being refinanced, including the associated interest, must be reflected on the Applicant's balance sheet and business tax returns (Schedule C for sole proprietorships) for two full tax cycles prior to application.
 If the term of the debt to be refinanced is less than the period of two full tax cycles prior to application, the loan being refinanced, including the associated interest, must be reflected on the Applicant's balance sheet and business tax returns for the full tax cycle(s) that occurred between the date of disbursement of the loan being refinanced and the date of application for the EWCP loan. - iv.
 When refinancing debt, the loan application must include: - a) A written analysis that addresses the following issues: - i) The reason the debt was incurred; - ii) The factor(s) that support that the proposed refinancing will not pay a creditor in a position to sustain a loss; - iii) The reason for restructuring the debt (for example, over-obligated or imprudent borrowing); - iv) The factor(s) that support that the debt being refinanced is not currently on reasonable terms; - v) How the new loan will improve the financial condition of the Applicant; - vi) The reason(s) the Lender believes the debt to be refinanced no longer meets the needs of the Applicant; and - b) Supporting documentation for each debt to be refinanced: Lenders are required to: - i) Retain copies of notes, security agreements, leases, and other documentation evidencing the debt to be refinanced; and - ii) Submit with the application to LGPC for non-delegated loans, copies of all supporting documentation for the debt to be refinanced. - v.
-Other conditions that apply to debt refinancing: - a) The payment of trade payables is not considered to be debt refinancing. - b) Initial disbursement must be made in accordance with the E-Tran terms and conditions; - c) Prior to first disbursement, the Lender must ensure: - i) Collateral for the loan being refinanced is transferred to secure the EWCP loan.
+Other conditions that apply to debt refinancing: - a) A 7(a) loan may not be used to refinance a debt owed to a Small Business Investment Company (SBIC) or a New Markets Venture Capital Company 13 CFR § 120.130(b). - b) The payment of trade payables is not considered to be debt refinancing. - c) Initial disbursement must be made in accordance with the E-Tran terms and conditions; - d) Prior to first disbursement, the Lender must ensure:

-- ii) Any outstanding receivable that would have been applied to pay down the refinanced loan will be applied to pay down the EWCP loan in the same percentage. - c.
+- i) Collateral for the loan being refinanced is transferred to secure the EWCP loan. - ii) Any outstanding receivable that would have been applied to pay down the refinanced loan will be applied to pay down the EWCP loan in the same percentage. - c.
 Change of Ownership (13 CFR § 120.202).